stac-extensions/view/README.md

 | view:moon_azimuth    | number | Moon azimuth angle.
 From the scene center point on the ground, this is the angle between truth north and the moon.
 Measured clockwise in degrees (0-360). |
 | view:moon_elevation  | number | Moon elevation angle.
 The angle from the tangent of the scene center point to the moon.
 Measured from the horizon in degrees (`0`-`90`). |

-The angles `off_nadir` and are angles measured on a 2d plane formed by the sensor location, the sub-satellite point on the earth, and the center of the target area as shown in the diagram below.
+The angles `off_nadir` and `incidence_angle` are angles measured on a 2d plane formed by the sensor location, the sub-satellite point on the earth, and the center of the target area as shown in the diagram below.
 Grazing angle is shown as it is frequently used but it is not included in this extension because it is simply the complement of the incidence angle.
 When the off-nadir angle is low (low incidence angle) then the two angles are approximately equal.
 However, at high off-nadir angles with high altitude sensors the curvature of the earth has an impact and the two angles are no longer equivalent.

 ![View angle diagram](images/view-angles-1.png)